Bachelor of Fine Arts Degree

 Each program of study is a sequentially based curriculum beginning the first semester of the freshman year.
 Students who delay entering the major until completion of the General Education Core Curriculum may prolong their academic careers.
 Entrance Portfolio Study in visual arts studio courses may not be initiated until the student has been fully accepted by Kennesaw State University and the School of Art and Design as an art major or art interest major.
 All prospective art majors are required to complete an application form and submit a portfolio of their artwork.

 Admission to degree programs in the School of Art and Design is contingent upon portfolio review and acceptance by the department.
 Portfolio submission and review must take place before a student can proceed beyond ART 1100 and ART 1150.
-See the School of Art and Design admission application, portfolio content requirements and portfolio review deadline dates on the KSU School of Art and Design website, www.kennesaw.edu/visual_arts.
+See the School of Art and Design admission application, portfolio content requirements and portfolio review deadline dates on the KSU School of Art and Design website, arts.kennesaw.edu/visual-arts.
 Applications and portfolios are sent to the College of the Arts Admissions and Enrollment Office.

 Direct any additional questions about admission requirements to this office by calling 470-578-6614.
 Students who do not have portfolios or students whose portfolios are not accepted can begin their art studies as an art interest student.
 They may take introductory art courses based on available space and resubmit their portfolios for review.
 Transfer Admission Students who wish to transfer into the School of Art and Design from another institution follow the same admissions procedure as all new students.
 Transfer credit for courses in studio art is evaluated by portfolio review.
 Students enrolling at KSU for a second degree in art must also apply and submit a portfolio for review.